Skip navigation

 Angina - what to ask your doctor

-Below are some questions you may want to ask your doctor or nurse to help you take care of your angina.
+Below are some questions you may want to ask your health care provider to help you take care of your angina.

 Questions